Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/step2.md

 A DFX platform can boot the static region during power on.
 The static boot image can include static region PDI for hardware configuration, Arm® Trusted Firmware `bl31.elf`, `u-boot.elf`, and device tree for U-Boot.

 When creating a DFX platform, static `boot.bin` is required.
-You generate this boot image before creating the platform.
+You generate this boot image before building the platform.

-Static PDI is included in the static region XSA.
-You can use the XSCT command `openhw $(XSA_NAME)_static.xsa` to extract the XSA and find the PDI.
+In between generate platform and build platform we need to create a BOOT.bin component using bootgen, which is showed how to be done in the [Makefile.](./ref_files/step2_sw/Makefile)

 Run bootgen command to create the boot.bin.